DAKSH-coder26/Startup-Copilot/README.md

 # 🚀 Startup Copilot (Work-in-Progress)

-> **Note**: This is an in-progress GenAI tool, submitted as part of my project portfolio for hackathon shortlisting.
-The project showcases integrations of LLMs with real-world productivity tools.
+> **Note**: The project showcases integrations of LLMs with real-world productivity tools.
+This is an in-progress GenAI tool.

 ---